Messaging Tech

 Law enforcement agencies and forensic investigators can sometimes recover deleted messages from device storage, depending on the operating system and timing.
 Digital forensics tools like Cellebrite are capable of extracting deleted data from device memory in certain circumstances, as documented by Vice’s reporting on Cellebrite capabilities.

-Additionally, some platforms retain metadata even after message content is deleted.
-Metadata — including who contacted whom, when, and from what location — can be as revealing as the message itself.
+Some platforms retain metadata even after message content is deleted.
+Metadata, including who contacted whom, when, and from what location, can be as revealing as the message itself.
 For more on this issue, see the detailed explainer on what message metadata is and who can see it.

 Did You Know?